Metalab/More-Than-A-Rocket-Silo/chapters/1_beginning.md

 ## Nuri is from South Korea.
-Her greatest dream is to travel to space.
-So she decides to build a space rocket but has not clue how to do that
+Her greatest dream is to be an astronaut her eyes are to bad for NASA.
+So she decides to build a space rocket herself but has not clue how to do that

 ### Open Pizza
 #### Items Required